tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 A defining characteristic of executives is the ability to hold a short-term and long-term view at the same time.
 So a single interaction might blend both short-term priorities, tasks, operations and long-term vision and mission questions.

-So as a consultant operating in the theatre of work, it’s possible that you have to switch status between tasks in a single day, or even harder - switch status within a single conversation!
+So as a consultant operating in the theatre of work, it’s possible that you have to switch status between tasks in a single day, **or even harder - switch status within a single conversation**!

 Let’s take a look at this sample conversation to illustrate (highly simplified and exaggerated):

-Exec: Hey, when are we presenting the roadmap to the board?
+*Exec: Hey, when are we presenting the roadmap to the board?*

-Consultant: The meeting is set for next Thursday, but that means Mark the VP of product can’t make it because they’re on vacation.
+*Consultant: The meeting is set for next Thursday, but that means Mark the VP of product can’t make it because they’re on vacation.*

-Exec: Ok, do we have everything we need from Mark before he heads out on vacation?
+*Exec: Ok, do we have everything we need from Mark before he heads out on vacation?*

-Consultant: Yes.
+*Consultant: Yes.
 But actually I think we should remove the product section of the roadmap.
 I think we’re already presenting a complicated roadmap and we don’t have enough confidence in the product parts of the roadmap.
 I think it  would undermine our confidence that we have elsewhere in the org.
-Let’s take that section and trim it down to a few slides to show the full roadmap and impact as coming later.
+Let’s take that section and trim it down to a few slides to show the full roadmap and impact as coming later.*

 Can you spot the status switch?
 Let’s mark up the same conversation:

-Exec: Hey, when are we presenting the roadmap to the board?
+*Exec: Hey, when are we presenting the roadmap to the board?*

-Consultant [low status]: The meeting is set for next Thursday, but that means Mark the VP of product can’t make it because they’re on vacation.
+*<span class="blue">Consultant [low status]: The meeting is set for next Thursday, but that means Mark the VP of product can’t make it because they’re on vacation.</span>*

-Exec: Ok, do we have everything we need from Mark before he heads out on vacation?
+*Exec: Ok, do we have everything we need from Mark before he heads out on vacation?*

-Consultant [high status]: Yes.
+*<span class="red">Consultant [high status]: Yes.
 But actually I think we should remove the product section of the roadmap.
 I think we’re already presenting a complicated roadmap and we don’t have enough confidence in the product parts of the roadmap.
 I think they would undermine our confidence that we have elsewhere in the org.
-Let’s take that section and trim to a few slides to show the full roadmap and impact as coming later.
+Let’s take that section and trim to a few slides to show the full roadmap and impact as coming later.</span>*

 Status-switching mid-conversation is a learned skill and much like a good consultant has to master context switching they must also master status switching.

-Conclusion
+## Conclusion

 Navigating a client’s organization requires appreciating that the org chart is a political map, drawn by those at the top of the organization and holding certain symbolic and functional power.
 But also only crudely (if at all) mapping to the actual power flows and status games inside an organization.

 The consultant - operating on a faster feedback loop than an employee - needs to learn how to map the org, sense the flow of power, and set the correct status all within a short span of time in order to get things done.

-Thanks to Toby Shorin, Brian Dell, Sarah Hunt, Ollie Glass, Alex Moseman, Stew Fortier, Jesse Evers, Katy Cook, Paul Millerd, Alexa Scordato & Doug Van Spronsen for reviewing early drafts of this piece.
+Thanks to Toby Shorin, Brian Dell, Sarah Hunt, Ollie Glass, Alex Moseman, Katy Cook, Paul Millerd, Alexa Scordato & Doug Van Spronsen for reviewing early drafts of this piece.